ppy/osu-wiki/news/2020-02-18-mappers-report-february.md

 ## <a id=”summary”></a>Summary

-Make sure to tune in to the next NAT Meeting on March 1st in the [osu!dev Discord Server](discord.gg/ppy) and to do your best on all those fantastic mapping contests open to you!
+Make sure to tune in to the next NAT Meeting on March 1st in the [osu!dev Discord Server](discord.gg/ppy) and to do your best on all those fantastic mapping contests open for your submissions!
 Thank you for your time reading this quite hefty article.
-As this is our first installment of this report any feedback is appreciated as we are still working hard at setting this up.
-Additionally the next installments should be a bit smaller, as we had a lot to cover this time.
+As this is our first installment of the Mappers' Report, any feedback is appreciated as we are still working hard at setting this up.
+Additionally, the next installments should be a bit smaller, as we had a lot to cover this time.
 We hope the information will prove itself useful to you!

 See you next time!